NeoxData/DAND/README.md

 # DAND
-In this repository you will find some projects done during the Udacity's data analyst courses.
-Depending on which one, you might need softwares like Jupyter, Python IDE or Rstudio to run specific files.
+In this repository you will find some projects done for the Udacity's data analyst courses.
 For HTML files, you would "save as" the file to view it in your browser.

 The projects are:
 1. Analysis of A/B testing